Shape-centered Representation Learning for Visible-Infrared Person Re-identification: Proposed Method

-where $j,k$ ($P_{i}^{s},N_{i}^{s}$) represents the index of the positive and negative samples(set) corresponding to the anchor shape feature $\bm \hat{\bm f}_{s,i}$ within a batch size, respectively.
-And $d_{i,j}^{s}$ represents the euclidean distance between two shape features: $\bm d_{i,j}^{s} =\bm \|\bm \hat{\bm f}_{s,i}-\bm \hat{\bm f}_{s,j}\|_{2}$.
-Importantly, it should be highlighted that the VIS shape features do not require restitution and we mix them with corrected IR shape features in batch size to participate in the loss calculation.
+where $\bm W_{id}^{s}$ represents the shared identity classifier for IR and VIS shape features, $j$ and $k$ represent the index of the positive and negative samples corresponding to the anchor shape feature $\bm \hat{\bm f}_{s,i}$ within a batch, respectively. $P_{i}^{s}$ and $N_{i}^{s}$ represent the positive and negative set corresponding to the anchor sample $x_{i}$ within a batch, respectively.
+And $\bm d_{i,j}^{s}$ represents the euclidean distance between two shape features: $\bm d_{i,j}^{s} =\bm \|\bm \hat{\bm f}_{s,i}-\bm \hat{\bm f}_{s,j}\|_{2}$. \textbf{Importantly, it should be highlighted that} the VIS shape features do not require restoration and we mix them with restored IR shape features in batch to participate in the loss calculation.
 Therefore, the VIS shape features can guide the learning of the ISR at the loss level.

-\textbf{Shape Feature Propagation:} we can obtain shape features through the collaboration of appearance feature extraction network $\bm F_{a}$, shape feature learning network $\bm F_{s}$, and ISR.
-However, this poses challenges to model deployment due to the increased parameters and computational complexity.
-Therefore, it is crucial to transfer the ability of extracting shape features to the appearance stream network, so that the testing phase does not require the participation of the shape stream network.

-Towards this objective, we replicate the fourth block of $\bm F_{a}$ as the shape subnetwork $\bm F_{\tilde{s}}$ with GeM pooling layer and apply it to the output features of the third block of $\bm F_{a}$ to obtain the shape features $\tilde{\bm f}_{s,i}$ under the guidance of the shape features $\hat{\bm f}_{s,i}$ output from the $\bm F_{s}$ at instance (Eq.9) and prototype level (Eq.10).
+\textbf{Shape Feature Propagation:} we can obtain shape features through the collaboration of appearance feature extraction network $\bm E_{a}$, shape feature extraction network $\bm E_{s}$, and ISR.
+However, this poses challenges to model deployment due to the increased parameters and computational complexity from SCHP and the shape stream.
+Therefore, it is crucial to transfer the ability of the shape stream network to the appearance stream network so that the testing phase does not require the participation of the shape stream network.
+Towards this objective, we replicate the fourth block of $\bm E_{a}$ as the shape subnetwork $\bm E_{\tilde{s}}$ with GeM pooling layer and apply it to the output features of the third block of $\bm E_{a}$ to obtain the shape features $\tilde{\bm f}_{s,i}$ under the guidance of the shape features $\hat{\bm f}_{s,i}$ output from the $\bm E_{s}$ at instance (Eq.9) and prototype level (Eq.10):